bensku/Skript/README.md

 versions will be supported as soon as possible.

 ## Download
-You can find the downloads for each version with their release notes in the [Releases](https://github.com/SkriptLang/Skript/releases) page.
+You can find the downloads for each version with their release notes in the [releases page](https://github.com/SkriptLang/Skript/releases).

 ## Documentation
 Documentation is available [here](https://skriptlang.github.io/Skript) for the